Privacy

 • The types of information we collect, process and how we store it

-• The security procedures in place used to protect your information
+• The security procedures in place to protect your information

 • Who we share your information with